 Works by Roger Ackling and Richard Long

-This exhibition celebrates a life-long friendship between two of the most innovative artists who have worked with nature, the elements and the environment.
-On show are some of the reliefs by Roger Ackling from the 1980s to the 2000s made with driftwood, using the rays of the sun focused with a magnifying glass as a medium to create marks.
+This exhibition celebrated a life-long friendship between two of the most innovative artists who have worked with nature, the elements and the environment.
+On show were some of the reliefs by Roger Ackling from the 1980s to the 2000s made with driftwood, using the rays of the sun focused with a magnifying glass as a medium to create marks.

-Richard Long is showing pictures made with mud from the river Avon near his Bristol home and he has made a new Great Ouse Mud drawing, with mud from the Great Ouse river which runs through King’s Lynn.
+Richard Long showed pictures made with mud from the river Avon near his Bristol home and he made a new Great Ouse Mud drawing, with mud from the Great Ouse river which runs through King’s Lynn.
 In both cases the artists created images without direct use of the hand.

-The exhibition is a memorial tribute to Roger Ackling who died at his home in Norfolk during its planning in 2014.
-Some of his unique weather diaries will be on show for the first time.
+The exhibition was a memorial tribute to Roger Ackling who died at his home in Norfolk during its planning in 2014.
+Some of his unique weather diaries were on show for the first time.